geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 I don't know.
 I feel my Cloud Code wastes a lot of tokens just trying to install dork.

 ##### **Geohot** [[00:15:33](https://www.youtube.com/watch?v=_mJIF112c5k&t=933)]
 Yeah.
-I think we also need...
+I think we also need..
 Yeah.
 I do want to work on tests.
 Like PyTest.
 You should just be able to type PyTest and auto and that's it.
 It's like under a minute on your computer.

 ##### **Nimlgen** [[00:15:47](https://www.youtube.com/watch?v=_mJIF112c5k&t=947)]
 I think it's under a minute on Macs.
 I think it's like two minutes on my computer.
 That doesn't sound correct, but sure.